2021 New South Wales Labor Party leadership election

-An election for the leadership of the New South Wales branch of the Australian Labor Party was held in June 2021., triggered by the resignation of Leader Jodi McKay on 28 May 2021.
+An election for the leadership of the New South Wales Labor Party was held in June 2021, following the resignation of leader Jodi McKay on 28 May 2021.

 Nominations for the leadership opened at 11:00 AEST on 4 June 2021.
 Each candidate would have had 48 hours to produce at least 15 signatures from caucus members to nominate.
 With Chris Minns as the only candidate to nominate for the leadership, he was elected unopposed as the new party leader.
 Prue Car was elected unopposed as deputy party leader four days later.

 Background

 Following Labor's loss in the 2021 Upper Hunter by-election, then-leader Jodi McKay resigned under pressure from the party caucus.
 Initially the leadership election saw former opposition leader Michael Daley, who led Labor to a defeat in the 2019 New South Wales state election declare his candidacy for a second time on 30 May 2021.
 Chris Minns would subsequently announce his candidacy for a third time the next day, having lost to Daley and McKay in previous ballots.
 On 4 June 2021, on the date nominations opened, Daley announced his withdrawal from the election citing the lack of support and "for the good of the party".
 The leadership election represents the fifth time that Labor has changed its leadership since the defeat in the 2011 election with only two leaders having led the party to an election as of 2021.